ssamot/RL_notebook/RL.md

 * The purpose of all learning is action!
     * You need to be able to recognise faces so you can create state
     * ... and act on it

+## Causality (bonus)

+* We often colliqually say "A is caused by B"
+* Can you discuss the meaning of this?

+## Counterfactuals
+* If I take action $a$ I land on state $s$
+* What if I don't take action $a$?'
+* "Experimenter forced you to pick up smoking" vs
+* "Experimenter observed that you smoked"
+* Will you get lung disease?
+* The experimenter takes the actions vs observes

+## What is the link?

+* Off-policy evaluation learning
+* Let's see an example
+    * Features are color of hair, height, smoking
+    * Reward is -1000 (lung disease), 1 (healthy)
+* This would have been supervised learning if we knew the policy!
+* Let's see a possible example of data
+* Can you write down an example policy?

 ## Conclusion